Symptoms, causes, and treatments for

 Bronchitis, sometimes called a chest cold, is an infection of the lungs and bronchial tubes.
-Usually bronchitis appears after you've had a cold or flu illness for an extended period of time, and if those underlying illnesses haven’t been properly treated, they can creep into your chest and create a more severe infection.
+Usually, bronchitis appears after you've had a cold or flu illness for an extended period.
+If those underlying illnesses aren't adequately treated, they can creep into your chest and create a more severe infection.

 Symptoms common to bronchitis include: